 Small businesses face a number of taxes that they, and their directors, must pay.
-Heres a guide to what you need to know about taxes for small businesses.
+Here’s our small business tax guide.

 - Sole traders pay Class 2 and Class 4 NIC’s and are required to pay contributions from the first day of self-employment.

 - NIC’s are deducted from your gross earnings, assuming the figures are above the lower earnings threshold.

 - Individuals who run a business via a partnership arrangement are taxed in the same way as sole traders.